damdl96/airQualitySystemIOS/README.md

 - [Arduino Firebase Repo](https://github.com/FirebaseExtended/firebase-arduino)

+- [Charts](https://github.com/danielgindi/Charts) For designing the charts on the IOS project.

 ## Disclaimer

 *This is not an official product under any license, nor we own any of the libraries used along the development of the final product.*